meilisearch/documentation/guides/main_concepts/indexes.md

 The content of searchable fields is used by MeiliSearch to assess the relevancy of a document.
 Documents returned upon search contain only displayed fields.

+Field properties can be modified in the [settings](/references/settings.md).

 [Learn more about field properties](/guides/advanced_guides/field_properties.md)